Ad Noctum: Circuit(ry is Dark)

 “Go get it.”
 Rush smack-lights the lighter against the heel of his hand.

 “The crystals don’t like it here,” Rush explains, “and I can’t get them out of the walls in a time efficient manner.
-Consequently, we’ll have to burn this place down.
+Consequently, we’ll need to burn this place down.
 This is non-negotiable.”

 The minor chords in his head turn major.
 G-major, in fact.
 He’s made them quite happy, those small stones in the walls.